perezite/Portfolio/README.md

 The engine is strongly influenced by **SFML**.
 SFML does not officially support mobile platforms, however.
 I dedided to roll my own engine and use **SDL (Simple Direct Media Layer)** as a basis for the platform dependent functionality (like input/ouptut and window creation).
 The rendering is done in **OpenGL** / **OpenGL ES**, without using abstractions from SDL.
 The game is fully integrated into Visua Studio, i.e. the game can be built and debugged from within Visual studio for both Windows and Android.

 After tinkering with the engine code for quite some time, I decided to create an actual self-contained game with it.
 So I created a game called **O2 Blocks** - see screenshots.
 It's something similiar to Tetris, but with over-the-top effects and explosions (which are not really visible in the screenshots).
-The game also features the supposedly most annoying sound effects in the history of mankind 😋...
-I created these sound effects with the audio generator software **SFXR**.
+The game also features the supposedly most annoying sound effects ever...

 I strive to continuously improve the code add new functionality to the engine.
 At the time of writing, I am refactoring the audio code to use the audio library [**miniaudio**](https://github.com/mackron/miniaudio), instead of the dated SDL audio capabilities which are currently in use.
 I also plan to move the engine code, which currently lives only inside the game, to a dedicated repository and include it using [Git submodules](https://git-scm.com/book/de/v2/Git-Tools-Submodule).